WillRodgers7/Responsive-Portfolio/README.md

 # Responsive-Portfolio

 This is a responsive portfolio created with bootstrap!
 With this website you will be able to view responsive pages that will take you to various spots on the web such as: Instagram, Facebook and the Apple App Store.
 You can enjoy this website on a computer, tablet or even your phone!
-Feel free to explor via navbar and links Enjoy!
+Feel free to explore via navbar and links.
+Enjoy!

 \*Portfolio at 1200
 <img width="1440" alt="Portfolio 1200" src="https://user-images.githubusercontent.com/66852098/87376270-6f0e2c00-c540-11ea-8df5-97e9f13665df.png">